UNIX Consulting and Expertise

 It’s a strange contrast to the behaviour of the Jboss folks, where after the sale the application server has been transformed via RedHat cash into a credible platform that’s met with some solid commercial success.

-The loss of critical skills in IT No comments yet
+The loss of critical skills in IT Comments Off on The loss of critical skills in IT

 There’s a recurring problem in IT, and although it’s been going on for years, only now is it starting to bite.
 With the increase in easy to use GUIs to manage systems, critical skills are starting to disappear.
 New starters in all areas of IT are able to quickly manage complex systems, but without learning the underlying hard stuff - which means that, when things break, the outages are longer and the fixes prove more difficult.